-According to the laws of physics, a man – especially a full grown one – should not be able to fly.
+According to the laws of physics, a man – should not be able to fly, at least without technological help.
 But are not the ‘laws of physics’, Chesterton posits, nothing but themselves miracles?
-Why should grass be such a lush green, or water and the sky different shades of Marian blue?
-Why should lush apples grow on trees, and why should we able to think, write, pray and love? (with all due reference to the misguided notion of these concepts in the muddles minds of Ms. Gilbert, as portrayed by Ms. Roberts)
+Why should trees produce scrumptious apples, or water and the sky different shades of Marian blue?
+Why should lush apples grow on trees, and why should we able to think, write, pray and love?

-Reality itself is a miracle, and miracles abounded in the life of today’s saint, the Franciscan Joseph of Cupertino, who would fly and hover as though gravity – whose origins we really know not – did not apply to him.
+We may hence call nature itself a ‘miracle’.
+But, then we also have miracles of the supernatural order, which cause even greater ‘wonder’, and these abounded in the life of today’s saint, the Franciscan Joseph of Cupertino, who would fly and hover as though gravity – whose origins we really know not – did not apply to him.

 Amare nesciri, Saint Philip Neri would say, ‘love to be unknown’.
-With his father’s death while Joseph was still in utero, the Italian boy, born in 1603 – so poor his mother gave birth in a stable – whose hometown of Cupertino is found way down there on the ‘heel’ of the boot of Italy, had a difficult upbringing, often abused and neglected.
+With his father’s death while Joseph was still in utero, the Italian boy, born in 1603 – so poor his mother gave birth in a stable – whose hometown of Cupertino is found way down there on the ‘heel’ of the boot of Italy, had a difficult upbringing, often abused and neglected, and he himself was prone to outbursts of anger.
 But from childhood, Joseph, by the grace of God, maintained a joyful disposition, gifted with ecstatic visions.
 He was so rapt in the love of God that he would suddenly fall motionless while drying a dish or hoeing a field, a beatific smile on his face, mouth agape, imperturbable, always cheerful, practising a rather severe asceticism which flowed from the deep well of his charity.

-He was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders when he had discerned that as his vocation, was finally accepted into the Franciscans in 1620, after begging just to be allowed to work cleaning out their stables.
+He was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders when he had discerned that as his vocation, was finally accepted into the Conventual Franciscans in 1620, after begging just to be allowed to work cleaning out their stables.
 He would obey his superiors and the rule without a moment’s hesitation, always seeing Christ or Our Lady in each person he met.
-It was almost as though holiness came naturally to him – even if he did practise a rather severe asceticism, eating only twice a week.
+It was almost as though holiness came naturally to him – even if he did practise a rather severe asceticism, eating solid food only twice a week, and that sprinkled with bitter powder.
 His continual prayer and ecstasies made study difficult, but he passed the examination for the diaconate, as the Bishop examiner asked the one Scripture passage on which he could discourse with ease (hence, he is the patron saint of exam-takers, students take note!).

 Joseph was eventually permitted back into conventual life in 1657, and died on this day 1663.

-A few decades after Friar Joseph’s heavenly aviation, without guy-wires and ropes, Newton formulated his laws of physics, published in 1687 in his great Principia Mathematica, introducing the mechanistic model of the universe, one governed by immutable laws, which every schoolboy now learns (at least, I think they still do).
+A few decades after Friar Joseph’s heavenly aviation, without guy-wires and ropes, Newton formulated his laws of physics, published in 1687 in his great Principia Mathematica, introducing the mechanistic model of the universe, one governed by immutable laws, which every schoolboy now learns (at least, I hope they still do, but one wonders).

 Yet are they?
 The laws immutable, I mean?
 Einstein discovered three hundred years after Newton that time and space are not quite what they seem to be.
-And, more to our point, in yesterday’s Gospel, Christ in the village of Nain raises a young man from the dead, and He Himself ascended before the eyes of the Apostles into heaven, both apparently ‘impossible’.
-But with God, all things…
+And, more to our point, Christ in the village of Nain raises a young man from the dead, and He Himself ascended before the eyes of the Apostles into heaven, both apparently ‘impossible’.
+But with God, that adjective does not apply.

 The ‘great’ ones of the world may never have heard of Saint Joseph of Cupertino, and most don’t believe in miracles, which is too bad.
 For, to return to Chesterton, miracles are all around us, and if our narrow materialistic age might see things more clearly, or perhaps more broadly, if we would begin to see ourselves and everything around us, as the saint of Cupertino did, sub specie aternitatis, under the aspect of eternity.
 Only then do things make sense; and only then will everything that transpires in this passing world, at some deep and abiding level, make us truly joyful.

-As Chesterton also once quipped, the angels can fly because they take themselves so lightly.
+As Chesterton also once quipped, the angels can fly because they take themselves so lightly, and the same applies to this humble friar.
 Would that we could, with the happy Friar, see heaven all around us, however dim and obscured by the sin around us.
 For Christ has already overcome the world, and His arrival will reveal what we should, and could, have seen all along.